VIDEO: Hate-filled rant on LIRR under investigation

 "Apparently she was being too loud, I don't know, I personally didn't hear her," the passenger said.
 "He started calling her a b**** and then another young woman stuck up for her, and was like 'you don't speak to people like that' and then it kinda just escalated into being more racist."

-Since the passenger who posted this video tagged the LIRR, it is considered a direct report to the agency.
+Since the passenger who posted the video tagged the LIRR, it is considered a direct report to the agency.

 "This language is offensive, completely inappropriate, and has no place in our society, let alone on the Long Island Rail Road.
 We are actively investigating this report," a LIRR spokesperson said.